Are you ready to revenge spend post-pandemic? If so, then you should also find a way to get the lowest price guarantee to save money.

 MY POTENTIAL HOLIDAY SHOPPING LIST AND SAVINGS EXAMPLE

-It’s always fun to list out things to potentially buy during the holidays.
+It's always fun to list out things to potentially buy during the holidays.
 Whether we go through with the purchase or not is another matter.
-I’ve found that when we list out the things we want and add up the total cost, we end up not spending as much!
+I've found that when we list out the things we want and add up the total cost, we end up not spending as much!
 I plan to get the lowest price guarantee for each item.

 * Canon EOS Rebel T3i DSLR Camera: $600 (Considering a serious foray into photography as I try and take all my own pictures for this site)